-Proposals and abstracts are now being accepted for the 2020 International Social and Behavior Change Communication Summit to be held March 30 to April 3 in Marrakesh, Morocco.
+Proposals and abstracts are now being accepted for the 2020 International Social and Behavior Change Communication Summit to be held March 30 to April 3 in Marrakech, Morocco.

 The 2020 Summit builds on the spectacular success of the 2018 event held in Nusa Dua, Indonesia last April, which drew 1,200 participants from 93 countries spanning a range of disciplines and representing a diversity of institutions.
 As in 2018, the 2020 event will be organized by a Secretariat chaired by the Johns Hopkins Center for Communication Programs.

 “We are eager to build on the momentum from the 2018 Summit as we tackle some of the most pressing concerns on the planet, from the climate crisis to the HIV epidemic to emerging infectious diseases,” says Susan Krenn, CCP’s executive director.
 “We look forward to bringing together practitioners to learn from one another and to collectively explore the future of the SBCC field, particularly in the contest of the SDGs.”

 Guidelines for proposal and abstract submission can be found here.
 The deadline is Oct.
 31. Early bird registration rates are also available now.
 Be among the first to register and receive $50 off the registration fee.
 Registration is open until Feb.
 21.